 It is dangerous to bet against Einstein.
-Cosmological research shows that the rate at which the Universe expands is increasing, rather than decreasing as was previously thought.
-The concept of "dark energy" with a negative pressure was introduced to describe this acceleration.
-Now measurements of the proton to electron mass ratio (PEMR) over the past seven billion years strongly suggest that the models of dark energy are far more contrived in explaining accelerating expansion than is Einstein's self-proclaimed "biggest blunder" – the cosmological constant.
+Cosmological research shows that the rate at which the Universe expands is increasing, rather than decreasing as had previously been thought.
+The concept of "dark energy" that provides a negative pressure within the structure of space was introduced to describe this acceleration.
+Now measurements of the proton to electron mass ratio (PEMR) over the past seven billion years strongly suggest that the common models of dark energy are far more contrived in explaining accelerating expansion than is Einstein's self-proclaimed "biggest blunder" – the cosmological constant.

 The Standard Models of particle physics and of cosmology work surprisingly well.
 Some physicists would say distressingly well, as we are usually led toward new physics by the breaking down of our current understanding.
 Right now, however, there seem to be few experimental results that even hint there is new physics to be discovered.

 One possible direction to take the search for new physics is into the past.
 There are certain quantities, such as the PEMR, which are considered fundamental.
 The values of the fundamental constants determine the laws of physics – change the number, and the laws of physics change.
 The Standard Model does not allow the fundamental constants to change, so if a change were observed in the past, the strong implication would be that new physics is out there waiting to be studied.